 Donate an Object

-Frequently Asked Questions for donation of objects
+Frequently Asked Questions

-Will my object be on display?
+Will my donated object be on display?

 Why collect objects if they are not going to be on display?